Meleyotan/Meleyotan/README.md

 -->

 # Hi there! 👋
-<p> I have a knack for excellent design, human-fit and business-driving web experiences.
-I love and have worked on awesome projects interconnecting my acquired professional know-how on graphic design, product design and frontend engineering.
+<p> I have a knack for excellent design, human-fit and business-driving web experiences and data analysis.
+I love and have worked on awesome projects interconnecting my acquired professional know-how on graphic design, product design, frontend engineering and data analysis.
-If I am not crafting designs and web experiences, I am analysing buildings and strucutures, listening to music, playing my talking drum or enjoying myself improving.
+If I am not crafting designs and web experiences, I am analysing data, buildings and strucutures, listening to music, playing my talking drum or enjoying myself on one book.

-- 🌱 I’m currently learning core JavaScript basics and its activities under the hood on FrontEnd Masters.
+- 🌱 I’m currently revising Python Programming using the PY4E textbook by Prof. Charles Severance.

 - ⚡ You should see some of my designs 🔗 <a href="https://behance.net/oyelekemeleyot">Behance</a>
 <ul style="display:flex">